Lady ‘Cats claw way to opening night win

 However, the fourth is when the Lady ‘Cats poured it on, as they put up 14 points, doubling their hosts, who had just seven.
 While Carr poured in a 3-pointer and Alivia Bowen and Lily Melton had field goals, the game was won from the charity stripe, as half of the Lady ‘Cat points came from the line in the closing minutes.
 Nutt went 3-for-5 from the stripe in the fourth while Bowen was a perfect two-for-two.
 Tullahoma was 10-for-19 from the line on the evening.
 Although shooting just north of 50% from the charity stripe, it was enough to seal the deal for the Lady ‘Cats.

 The Lady ‘Cats continued their spotless start to the season Thursday night with a 35-30 win over Mt.
 Juliet.
-They will begin their home season against the Lady Pioneers of Warren County Tuesday night.
+They were scheduled to begin their home season against the Lady Pioneers of Warren County Tuesday night.
 The Lady Pioneers have been picked in the coach’s poll to finish second in their district.
+Results were not available at press-time.